MandeepKourSardarni/BANKING_PROJECTS/README.md

 | 08 | Dimensionality reduction | PCA on customer/portfolio features | ⬜ |
 | 09 | LLMs (generative + agentic AI) | Document Q&A / agentic workflows + their risks | ⬜ |

-> You listed Classification first; we started with **Regression** as you asked.
-> Order can be rearranged freely — modules don't depend on each other.

 ## Setup (once)
 ```bash